DeveloperDunne/Space-Quiz/README.md

 - I built this quiz to be fun and educational.
 - The quiz is aimed at primary school children.
 - I wanted the quiz to be bold and colourful but to be easy to read and navigate through.
+- The goal of the site is to provide a challenging quiz to entertain online users most.

 <br>

 ## 2. Live Website:

-- The quiz can be found in the below link.
+- The quiz can be found by clicking the following link - [Space Quiz](https://developerdunne.github.io/Space-Quiz/)
-  [Space Quiz](https://developerdunne.github.io/Space-Quiz/)

   <br>